C3RV1/LaytonEditor/README.md

 Rom editor for a professor layton romhack.
 Created by Team Top Hat.
 The instructions on how to use the editor are on the `wiki` page.

+Japanese has not been tested and might not work.

 ## Installation

 To install the LaytonEditor just clone this repository and install the